-NELFUND raises alarm over fake Student Loan Portal - Daily Trust
+NELFUND raises alarm over fake student loan portal - Daily Trust

 The management of the Nigeria Education Loan Fund (NELFUND) has alerted the public, particularly students, about a fraudulent message circulating online, falsely claiming that the NELFUND Student Loan registration portal is open with a misleading application link.

-The Fund’s Director, Strategic Communications, Oseyemi Oluwatuyi, in a statement said: “We categorically disassociate NELFUND from this false information and urge students to be cautious of such scams.
+The Fund’s Director of Strategic Communications, Oseyemi Oluwatuyi, in a statement said: “We categorically disassociate NELFUND from this false information and urge students to be cautious of such scams.
 The only official website for NELFUND student loan applications and updates is www.nelf.gov.ng.”

 Discover the latest trends on Temu!
 Shop mobile phones, fashion, beauty, home essentials & more.
 Start exploring now!